mag1309/java-aws-lex-hellworld/README.md

-# Java AWS Lambda Lex Helloword Program
+# Java AWS Lambda Lex Hello World Program
 A sample program which ask user to provide their name and display the same with hello string.

 This program uses AWS Lambda Lex SDK available at https://github.com/mag1309/java-aws-lambda-lex-sdk.git.
 This SDK will be installed locally and configuration steps are provided in README file.
 This SDK is included in pom.xml.